.

 - Chemical states of elements

-- Relative quantification of chemical state of each element
+- Relative quantification of each chemical state of each element

 - Thickness of thin films